fadialzammar/verilator-tutorials/VGA/README.md

 ```

 > [!WARNING]
 > If you are going to be simulating for extended periods of time, it is highly recommended to **disable** waveform writing during simulation.
 For a simulation running for several million cycles like this will, the trace can become several gigabytes in size.
 The easiest way to do this is by commenting out the line `vcd->dump(time);` from `tick()`.
-Alternatively, you can wrap all VCD-related parts of the testbench with a condition which checks an enviromnet variable, which can then be controlled by running our Makefile with `VCD=0 make`.
+Alternatively, you can wrap all VCD-related parts of the testbench with a condition which checks an environment variable, which can then be controlled by running our Makefile with `VCD=0 make`.
 Disabling trace writing will also make the simulation run much faster.

-After simulating with this in our testbech, an output file `vga_image.raw` will be created.
+After simulating with this in our testbench, an output file `vga_image.raw` will be created.
 Because this was just a raw stream of memory values, however, it is not stored in any particular image format, but can be opened in a [hex editor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.hexeditor) to read the color values.

 ![Framebuffer raw values](./images/image_output_raw_hex.png)